 Vodka is one of those drinks everyone has simply because it's easy to order.
 As your drinking tastebuds mature, so does your vodka drinking game.
 We don't love the stuff just because it's a cocktail shaker's dream; the health benefits of vodka, also, make for a doctor's dream.
-Vodka has some historic roots with stories of its invention dating back to the 8th and 9th century - depending on if you talk to a Polish or Russian person.
+The origin of vodka has some historic roots with stories of its invention dating back to the 8th and 9th century - depending on if you talk to a Polish or Russian person.
 Early on, drinking vodka was more for medicine and less for enjoyment.

 Alcoholic drinks, like red wine and vodka, were prescribed for all ailments.
 Pharmacists prescribed drinking vodka internally as a tonic and externally as a lotion, it was a cure-all for things like skin ailments, fatigue and to prevent early labor (it was only 14 percent alcohol back then, so kind of like drinking a glass of wine).

 Today, vodka drinks are one of the most popular spirits in the world when it comes to happy hour, but that doesn't mean it has lost all of its health benefits.
 In moderation, a shot of vodka can do some amazing things.

 1. Disinfectant, Antitoxin, and Antiseptic

 Vodka hits the trifecta when it comes to keeping things clean.
-It's a great disinfectant, antitoxin, and an impressive antiseptic when it comes to curing things like bad breath and healing an aching tooth.
-It's also a pretty effective mouthwash as well.
+It's a great disinfectant, antitoxin, and an impressive antiseptic qualities when it comes to curing things like bad breath and healing an aching tooth.

 The next time you've got to clean toothbrushes and hairbrushes, it's one of the best rinses out there.